Available 24h

 Description

-Brass boiler with a tripod base 1800, consisting of a central turned brass shaft, with three legs also made of cast brass mounted at the base; a perforated and stamped tray for the grate, made of sheet metal, is inserted using a threaded pin.
+Brass boiler with a tripod base from 1800, consisting of a central turned brass shaft, with three legs also made of cast brass mounted at the base; a perforated and stamped tray for the grate, made of sheet metal, is inserted using a threaded pin.
 Inside, there is an iron boiler.
-The item originates from the Middle East, is well-preserved, and dated to the year 1800.
+The item originates from the Middle East, is well-preserved, and dated to 1800.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Stunning Empire-style furniture dates from the late 18th to early 19th century.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details